Vectorspace000/SudokuSolver/README.md

 Load From Clipboard will load a puzzle from the clipboard.
 Clipboard must be a 9x9 block of plain text, with the numbers 0-9, e.g.:

 004700000
 003080604
 600030000
 250190040
 300060009
 060073051
 000050007
 508010200
 000009500

-(this does not display properly on GitHub)
+(this does not display properly on GitHub, it should be 9 lines of 9 digits)

 Once imported, user can:
   click one of the Solve buttons (logic and brute force [try all possible combinations] are available)